jtescher/jtescher.github.io/_drafts/writing-a-key-value-store-in-rust-part-two.md

 command is created using the `named!` macro provided by nom and the accompanying `do_parse` macros are fairly easy to understand without needing to fully grasp the complexity of how parsers work.
 Keys and values can be extracted from their space delimited position.
-For example the bytes of the string "GET user-1" are converted into `DBCommand::Get("user-1")` by matching the string "get" uppercase or lower case, then one or more white spaces and then the rest of the bytes are extracted as the string for the key we want to get.
+For example the bytes of the string "GET user-1" are converted into `DBCommand::Get("user-1")` by matching "get" uppercase or lower case, then one or more white spaces, and then the rest of the bytes are extracted as the string for the key we want to get.

 Once we have our parser and codec we need to define how clients should interact with our server via the line protocol